Translating Research into Practice

 Four opioid treatment programs (OTPs) from across the county (2 in CA, 1 in NM, and 1 in MA) were invited to participate based on their ethnic and geographical diversity.
 Sonara coordinated with clinic directors to recruit 99 patients and 20 staff members across the sites for a series of quantitative and quantitative interviews on the usability of Sonara, its impact on patient’s lives in- and outside the clinic, and its effect on clinic operations.

-• The Remotely Observed Methadone Evaluation (ROME) study is to be conducted in the Fall of 2022, in partnership with the Oregon Health and Science University (OHSU) and Adapt Integrated Health Care.
+• The Remotely Observed Methadone Evaluation (ROME) study was conducted in the fall of 2022, in partnership with the Oregon Health and Science University and Adapt Integrated Health Care.
 Funding is being provided via a grant from the NIH Helping to End Addiction Long-Term (HEAL) Initiative.

 In partnership with